 First – it should highlight your experience and skills across the whole career part.
 The second one – should help you to stand out from the crowd.
 Why the second rule is also important?
 Simply because you are not the only applicant for the desired position.
 If you know how to catch the hiring manager’s attention and how to sell your candidacy in the most positive light, you have a key to the desired position and a job offer in your mailbox.

 Resume Trends 2023

 Your resume 2023 is often highly underrated, but first impressions count, and humans are very visual.
-So while content is king, and what you say and the words you use within your resume will always be the most important, the format is just as important.
+So while content is king, and what you say and the words you use within your CV will always be the most important, the format is just as important.

-Proper resume formatting helps you to come across as exceptionally well put together, helps to elevate your professional brand, and gets decision-makers and recruiters to sit up and pay attention straight away.
+Proper formatting helps you to come across as exceptionally well put together, helps to elevate your professional brand, and gets decision-makers and recruiters to sit up and pay attention straight away.
 It’s a taster of the level of excellence that you can put into presenting your work and communicating something.

 Also, whether it’s you sending it out to your network or applying online, you must be confident about this document.
 You need to feel amazing when you’re sending in.
 So if the content’s impressive and looks sharp and sleek, that’s the result you’ll get.

 These are the features you need to assess when looking for the right CV format: